-Other revenue primarily relates to interest income associated with cash and cash equivalents.
-Certain of these funds are required to be used for programmatic purposes.
+Interest income and other primarily relates to interest income associated with cash and cash equivalents.
+These funds are generally required to be used for programmatic purposes.

 Income Tax Status

 CHAI is a nonprofit corporation which has been recognized by the Internal Revenue Service as generally exempt from Federal and state income taxes on its related income under Section 501(c)(3) of the Internal Revenue Code.
 CHAI similarly operates predominately on an exempt basis when such treatment is available in its various locations of operation in accordance with local laws.
 Accordingly, income tax disclosures have been excluded given their limited amounts in the consolidated financial statements.